fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 What you need to know:

 - Added support for TYPO3 10.4 LTS
+- Support for PHP 7.3 and 7.4
+- Automated CGL and unit tests using Github Actions
 - Fix TSconfig inclusion (thanks to @tritum and @tritumBj)
 - Rename TS and TSconfig files to newer file extensions
 - Move TSconfig file to correct folder